List of modern great powers: China (1683–1912)

 A heavy revival of the arts was another characteristic of the High Qing Empire.
-Through commercialization, items such as porcelain were mass-produced and used in trade.
+Through commercialization, items such as porcelain were mass-produced and traded.
 Literature was emphasized as Imperial libraries were erected, and literacy rates of men and women both rose within the elite class.
-The significance of education and art in this era is that it created an economic stimulation that would last for a period of over fifty years.
+The significance of education and art in this era is that they created economic stimulation that would last for over fifty years.
 After the Qianlong Emperor's death, the dynasty faced changes in the world system, foreign instrusion, internal revolts, population growth, economic disruption, official corruption, and the reluctance of Confucian elites to change their mindsets.
-With peace and prosperity, the population rose to some 400 million, but taxes and government revenues were fixed at a low rate, soon leading to a fiscal crisis.
+With peace and prosperity, the population rose to some 400 million, but taxes and government revenues remained low, soon leading to a fiscal crisis.

 China, under the Qing dynasty, remained an unrecognized great power, as European powers did not, at the time, consider Asian nations to be their equals.
 Following the First and Second Opium Wars, where Britain and France imposed their will on the imperial dynasty, the government attempted to pursue a policy of radical reforms known as the Self-Strengthening Movement.
 While initially successful, the First Sino-Japanese War brought an abrupt end to the relative stability the Qing had managed to maintain, and was followed quickly by the Boxer Rebellion, until the Qing finally lost control in 1912.